Evil Under the Sun (1982 film): Sequels

 While promoting the film, Peter Ustinov said they were going to do another Poirot film set in Jordan, but could not make it yet because the country did not have the necessary facilities, though producer Goodwin said he did not want to make another film in the series for a few years, stating: "We don't want to overdo them".
 The project to which Ustinov was referring likely was Appointment with Death, which was later produced by Cannon Films and released in 1988, with Ustinov returning as Poirot and Shaffer co-writing the script, his fourth adaptation of a Christie novel.

-Evil Under the Sun was followed by several made-for-television films starring Ustinov as Poirot in 1985–6 (Thirteen at Dinner, Murder in Three Acts, and Dead Man's Folly), as well as the feature film Appointment With Death in 1988, which marked his final portrayal of the Belgian detective.
+Evil Under the Sun was followed by several made-for-television films starring Ustinov as Poirot in 1985–6 (Thirteen at Dinner, Murder in Three Acts, and Dead Man's Folly), as well as the feature film Appointment with Death in 1988, which marked his final portrayal of the Belgian detective.

+Home media

+Evil Under the Sun was released on a Region B Blu-ray in 2014, and on 4K UHD Blu-ray by Studiocanal in November 2025, followed by a North American release by Kino Lorber on January 20, 2026.